WCanirinka/Apple-page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  I am Wilfried.
+  I am Wilfried Canirinka.
 I am part of the Microverse Project and I did this page according to the required specifications.

 ### Build With